-well-documented.
+he benefits of exercise are well-researched and well-documented.
 Unfortunately, that's not always the case with advertising claims for exercise equipment.

-Some advertisers claim - without evidence - that their exercise products offer a quick, easy way to shape up, keep fit and lose weight.
+Some advertisers claim-without evidence-that their exercise products offer a quick, easy way to shape up, keep fit and lose weight.
 The truth is, there's no such thing as a no-work, no-sweat way to a healthy, toned body.
 Deriving the benefits of exercise requires doing the work.

-Before you jump into the next home fitness fad, the Federal Trade Commission (FTC) offers this advice: Exercise good judgment and evaluate advertising claims for exercise products carefully.
+Before you jump into the next home fitness fad, the Federal Trade Commission (FTC) offers this advice: Exercise good judgment and carefully evaluate advertising claims for exercise products.